cjinghong/iOS-Workshop-Materials/README.md

     * Understand Model View Controller
     * Save your data models into a .json file

-###### *The purpose of this 2 hour workshop is not to turn you into an iOS engineer, but to expose you to the process of writing an iOS app and provide you with all the necessary information to get you strated*

 ## Extra reference links that might be useful for you:
 * [Swift Documentation](https://developer.apple.com/library/content/documentation/Swift/Conceptual/Swift_Programming_Language/index.html)
 * [Apple developer documentation](https://developer.apple.com/documentation/)